mql-systems/AwesomeOscillator_MTF_indicator/README.md

-# AwesomeOscillator_MTF_indicator
+# AwesomeOscillator MTF

-Awesome Oscillator Multi-TimeFrame
+Modified Awesome Oscillator indicator with the addition of a multi-timeframe.